cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 > Naive algorithms (such as... techniques using fixed probabilities for nodes to be leaves, unary, or binary) tend to favor deep trees over broad trees, or left-leaning over right-leaning trees.

-In each step, we can reduce the random choices to a single sample: given $$n$$ remaining internal nodes and $$e$$ empty nodes, assign the first $$k$$ nodes as leaves, and assign the next node as either a unary or binary node.
+Each step, the random decisions reduce to a single choice.
+Given $$n$$ remaining internal nodes and $$e$$ empty nodes, assign the first $$k$$ nodes as leaves, and assign the next node as either a unary or binary node.
 The paper summarizes the probability of each option as:

 > $$P(L(e, n)=(k,a))$$ is the probability that the next internal node is in position $$k$$ and has arity[^arity] $$a$$.

 [^arity]: Here "arity" is the same thing as node degree; a unary node has arity 1, and a binary node has arity 2.
 [More on this concept](https://en.wikipedia.org/wiki/Arity).

-To calculate this probability, we can count all the possible trees.
+To calculate this probability, count all the possible trees.
 If the next node is unary, we're assigning one internal node, so $$n-1$$ remain.
 We're assigning $$k$$ leaves, using up one empty node, and creating another, so the remaining empty nodes are $$e-k$$.

 $$P(L(e,n)=(k, \text{unary}))=\frac{\text{number of trees with $n-1$ internal nodes generated from $e-k$ nodes}}{\text{number of trees with $n$ internal nodes generated from $e$ empty nodes}}$$

-If the node is binary, the formula is the same, except that we're creating two empty nodes, so $$e-k+1$$ remain.
+If the node is binary, we're creating two empty nodes, so $$e-k+1$$ remain.

 $$P(L(e,n)=(k, \text{binary}))=\frac{\text{number of trees with $n-1$ internal nodes generated from $e-k+1$ nodes}}{\text{number of trees with $n$ internal nodes generated from $e$ empty nodes}}$$